sugilog/fluent-plugin-nested-hash-filter/README.md

 <match {MATCH_PATTERN}>
   type       nested_hash
   tag_prefix {PREFIX}
+  connector  .
 </match>
 ```

 `tag_prefix` is required parameter to add prefix to matched tag name.

+`connector` is optional parameter to connect nested-keys. (default: `.`) not for tag prefix connection.

 - ex: matched tag is `access.log` and `tag_prefix` is `converted.`, then log will be passed with tag name `converted.access.log`.